Faculty

 Articles:

 “Prowess and Privilege: Robert Ufford, Earl of Suffolk, and the Reality of Chivalry in 14th-Century England.”
-In .
+In Prowess, Piety, and Public Order in Medieval Society: Studies in Honor of Richard W. Kaeuper.
 Edited by Daniel P. Franke and Craig M. Nakashian.
 Leiden: Brill, 2017.
 Pp. 62-84.

 “The Crusades and Medieval Anti-Judaism: Cause or Consequence?”
-In .
+In Seven Myths of the Crusades.
 Edited by Alfred Andrea and Andrew Holt.
 Cambridge: Hackett Publishing, 2015.
 Pp. 48-69.

 Bio:

-Dr. Daniel Franke teaches the Western Civilization and World History sequences, as well as specialized courses in medieval and modern European and World History such as History 240 Nazi Germany and History 242 The Crusades.
+Dr. Daniel Franke teaches the Western Civilization and World History sequences, as well as specialized courses in medieval and modern European and World History such as History 240 Nazi Germany, History 242 The Crusades, and History 259 American Military History.
 He also advises the RBC History Club and directs RBC history program activities on campus.

 Currently he is writing two monographs on medieval military history: a military biography of the German emperor Frederick Barbarossa, and a study of military intelligence in medieval warfare.

-He is an active member of the Society for Military History; De Re Militari, the Society for Medieval Military History; and the American Historical Association, where he chairs the Henry Baxter Adams Prize Committee.
+He is an active member of the Society for Military History; De Re Militari, the Society for Medieval Military History; and the Society for the Study of the Crusades and the Latin East (SSCLE).